karino2/ClassSim/README.md

 Once data setup is done, you can compute ClassSim by the following steps.

 ### Step 3.
-Train first level classifiers and multi-class classidier
+Train first level classifiers and multi-class classifier
 The notebook for training first level one vs. rest classifiers is *train.ipynb*.
 Trained classifiers will be stored in `trained_model` folder.